 When my husband and I first eliminated grains in our diet a few months ago, fried chicken was one of the first dishes to go out the window.
-I recently had the idea to batter the chicken with low carb coconut flour instead of wheat flour.
+I recently had the idea to make low carb fried chicken by battering in coconut flour instead of wheat flour.
 Sometimes you have to wonder why the most obvious things take so long to come to mind.

 My family loved it!
 They didn’t notice any difference from the wheat flour believe it or not!